RayHightower/RayHightower.com/_posts/2021-02-15-traction-get-a-grip-on-your-business.markdown

 ### Entrepreneurial Operating System (EOS)

-Traction tells how to implement the entrepreneurial operating system (EOS) within a company.
+Traction tells how to implement the Entrepreneurial Operating System (EOS) within a company.
 This post will not cover all of EOS.
 Rather, I'll share a few of the EOS ideas that stand out for me.

 ### Give Everyone a Number.
 Let Them Self-Correct.